thinktandem/HorizontalDevOps/README.md

 Differences Should not be the Norm
 ----------------------------------

-When comparing all your projects for the dev, test, and deploy pipelines look to see where they are different and if there is opportunity for considation.
+When comparing all your projects for the dev, test, and deploy pipelines look to see where they are different and if there is opportunity for consolidation.
 That could be on:

   * Tooling
   * Process